M20 Junction 10A

 Map of scheme in relation to local landmarks

 When and where is this happening?

-The Spending Review announcement in October 2010 listed the M20 Junction 10A scheme for potential construction in future spending review periods, subject to the outcome of statutory processes, and one of four schemes to be reviewed.
+The Spending Review announcement in October 2010 listed the M20 junction 10A scheme for potential construction in future spending review periods, subject to the outcome of statutory processes.

 The scheme review is now complete.
-In May 2012 Ministers announced a number of schemes which would now have their pre-construction development works funded to prepare them for potential construction early in the next spending review period.
-M20 Junction 10A was not one of these and so remains in the future programme.
-Future Spending Review page.
+In May 2012 ministers announced a number of schemes which would now have their pre-construction development works funded to prepare them for potential construction early in the next spending review period.
+M20 junction 10A was not one of these and so remained as a future programme.

 The new interchange will be on the M20, approximately 700m to the east of junction 10, between Ashford and Folkestone in Kent.

 Why is this happening and what will it cost?

 The scheme will support the development of Ashford.
 The existing M20 junction 10 will suffer from congestion and long delays in the future if additional capacity is not provided.
 The M20 is an international route and is used by large volumes of heavy goods and holiday traffic.
 Long distance traffic from the M20, A20 and A2070 (south of Ashford) conflicts with local traffic from Hythe Road and Kennington Road.

 The M20 junction 10A scheme has been identified as a key transport requirement and is essential to the future development of South Ashford.
 The recent improvements at junction 10, to increase the capacity and improve safety, will allow some development to go ahead but will not be sufficient for all of the proposed developments